AJ-Zhou/AJ-Zhou/_news/announcement_5.md

 related_posts: false
 ---

-We received the 2025 best paper award of IEEE Transactions on Very Large-Scale Integration Systems
+We received the 2025 best paper award of IEEE VLSI